-- i.
-To assess the functionality and suitability of the facilities' infrastructure. - ii.
-To establish functionality of utilities (water, electricity, sanitary facilities). - iii.
+- i. assess the functionality and suitability of the facilities' To infrastructure. - To establish functionality of utilities (water, electricity, sanitary ii. facilities). - iii.
 To establish the functionality of the waste management and disposal processes; level of sanitation and hygiene, waste disposal and management. - iv.
-To assess the availability and competences of the human resources. - v.
-To determine the availability and compliance to the legal and regulatory provisions. - vi.
-To establish the quality assurance processes followed by abattoirs
+To assess the availability and competences of the human resources. - To determine the availability and compliance to the legal and v. regulatory provisions. - To establish the quality assurance processes followed by abattoirs vi.

-3 METHODOLOGY:
+METHODOLOGY: 3